sonbit/SimulationEngine/README.md

 ## Overview

-SimulationEngine is an Electronic Design Automation (EDA) toolchain for **ternary logic circuits**, built in C# on .NET 8.
+SONIC is an Electronic Design Automation (EDA) toolchain for **ternary logic circuits**, built in C# on .NET 8.
 It provides an event-driven circuit simulator, a library of pre-designed ternary components, Verilog export for FPGA synthesis, and a CLI for interacting with all of the above.

 Where conventional EDA tools operate on binary (0/1) logic, this toolchain is designed for **ternary** circuits.
 The simulator itself is radix-agnostic, treating all signals as unbalanced ternary (values 0, 1, 2) internally, while metadata on the domain models determines how values are presented to the designer (e.g. balanced ternary -, 0, + or binary 0, 1).